deavmi/libsnooze/README.md

 Event myEvent = new Event();
 ```

-Now let's create a thread which consumes `myEvent` and waits on it (note, we have to catch an `InterruptedException` as a call to `wait()` can unblock due to a signal being received on the waiting thread):
+Now let's create a thread which consumes `myEvent` and waits on it.
+You will see that we wrap some exception catching around the call to `wait()`.
+We have to catch an `InterruptedException` as a call to `wait()` can unblock due to a signal being received on the waiting thread, normally you would model yoru program looping back to call `wait()` again.
+Also, if there is a problem with the underlying eventing system then a `FatalException` will be thrown and you should handle this by exiting your program or something.

 ```d
 class TestThread : Thread